Mount Lee: Griffith Park

 Mount Lee's hiking trails and fire roads are part of Griffith Park; as such it's easy to get lost and be redirected.
 Maps of the trails and the land around the hills should be studied before attempting to hike the area for the first time.

 Wildlife

-Wildlife around Mount Lee and the Griffith Park includes coyotes, rattlesnakes, mountain lions, variety of birds and other species.
+Wildlife around Mount Lee and the Griffith Park includes coyotes, rattlesnakes, mountain lions, a variety of birds and other species.

 P-22, an adult mountain lion, was known to inhabit the park.
 An image of the cougar was captured on an automatic camera.

 Permanent signs on the Griffith Park Observatory deck warn of rattlesnakes in the surrounding area.

 Coyotes abound in Griffith Park, especially after dark.